Free Walking Tour Amsterdam: Exploring Anne Frank’s History

 1. Anne Frank House

-The starting point of the tour is the Anne Frank House, where Anne and her family hid from the Nazis for more than two years.
-This historic house is now a museum, allowing visitors to gain insight into Anne’s life during her time in hiding.
-Make sure to book your free tickets online in advance as they tend to get sold out quickly.
+The Anne Frank House is the starting point of the tour, where Anne and her family lived in secret from the Nazis for more than 2 years.
+This famous house is now a museum where visitor can get personally engaged in her life while she was in hiding.
+Make sure to reserve your complimentary tickets online in advance as they are usually sold out fast.

 2. Westerkerk